How to reduce the search space of Entity Resolution: with Blocking or Nearest Neighbor search?: Abstract

 \section{Abstract}

-Entity Resolution suffers from quadratic time complexity.
-To increase its time efficiency, three kinds of filtering techniques are typically used for restricting its search space: (i) \textit{blocking workflows}, which group together entity profiles with identical or similar signatures, (ii) \textit{string similarity join algorithms}, which quickly detect entities more similar than a threshold, and (iii) \textit{nearest-neighbor methods}, which convert every entity profile into a vector and quickly detect the closest entities according to the specified distance function.
-Numerous methods have been proposed for each type, but the literature lacks a comparative analysis of their relative performance.
-As we show in this work, this is a non-trivial task, due to the significant impact of configuration parameters on the performance of each filtering technique.
-We perform the first systematic experimental study that investigates the relative performance of the main methods per type over 10 real-world datasets.
-For each method, we consider a plethora of parameter configurations, optimizing it with respect to recall and precision.
-For each dataset, we consider both schema-agnostic and schema-based settings.
-The experimental results provide novel insights into the effectiveness and time efficiency of the considered techniques, demonstrating the superiority of blocking workflows and string similarity joins.
+Entity Resolution is the task of identifying pairs of entity profiles that represent the same real-world object.
+To avoid checking a quadratic number of entity pairs, various filtering techniques have been proposed that fall into two main categories: (i) \textit{blocking workflows} group together entity profiles with identical or similar signatures, and (ii) \textit{nearest-neighbor methods} convert all entity profiles into vectors and identify the closest ones to every query entity.
+Unfortunately, the main techniques from these two categories have rarely been compared in the literature and, thus, their relative performance is unknown.
+We perform the first systematic experimental study that investigates the relative performance of the main representatives per category over numerous established datasets.
+Comparing techniques from different categories turns out to be a non-trivial task due to the various configuration parameters that are hard to fine-tune, but have a significant impact on performance.
+We consider a plethora of parameter configurations, optimizing each technique with respect to recall and precision targets.
+Both schema-agnostic and schema-based settings are evaluated.
+The experimental results provide novel insights into the effectiveness, the time efficiency and the scalability of the considered techniques.